 I love the challenge that a lean pantry presents and will often postpone shopping to see just how far I can go with what I already have.
 But really, what most of us consider lean is hardly that, is it?

 This past weekend, I spent some time creating a recipe for The Hunger Project's Below The Line Cookbook Challenge.
 The guidelines were simple.
 Each serving had to come well under $1.50 (equivalent to the global poverty line).
 I don't mind telling you that as a single mum to two young kids, I have to be careful how I spend my money.
-I am an old experienced hand at stretching the budget to make meals that really count, or so I thought until I took on this challenge.
+I am an old, experienced hand at stretching the budget to make meals that really count, or so I thought until I took on this challenge.
 Coming up with a recipe that was faithful to my basic philosophy on eating and cost so little, seemed harder than I had ever imagined.
-It was an incredibly humbling experience and by the end of it, I had tears pouring down my face out of an overwhelming sense of gratitude.
+It was an incredibly humbling experience and by the end of it, I was just overwhelmed with gratitude for our good fortune.
 Suddenly, my bare bones pantry looked anything but.
-Let's see.... miso, some baby spinach, bread, one sweet potato, assorted oils and condiments...if only everyone could be as fortunate.
+Let's see.... miso, some baby spinach, bread, one sweet potato, assorted oils and condiments...if only everyone could be so lucky.

 I like uncomplicated things.
 I rarely ever reach for very fancy ingredients or products that cost a premium.
 This recipe is very typical of me and how we eat - big flavours, bright, bold colours and starkly simple.
-I prefer to enjoy this salty, sweet, nutty salad as is but it makes a substantial sandwich or wrap - just perfect for a school lunch.
+I prefer to enjoy this salty, sweet, nutty salad as is but it makes a substantial sandwich or wrap - just perfect for school.

 Asian Sweet Potato Salad Sandwich